Watson-Personal-Assistant/developer/_content/skill/create_custom_skill.md

 2. To log in to IBM Cloud, enter `bx login --sso -a my.bluemix.net -o paste-your-IBMid-here -s dev`
 3. To push your skill to IBM Cloud, enter  `bx app push`.
 An `App started` message is displayed.

-#### Step 3: Register your skill with your  Watson Assistant Solutions instance
+#### Step 3: Register your skill with your  Watson Assistant Solutions tenant.
 1. Log in to the Watson Assistant Solutions console.
 2. Click the **Skills** tab and click **Add Skill**.
 Specify the skill end point URL and the skill name.
 3. Follow the on-screen dialog to review and test your skill and to optionally add your skill to a new or existing skill set.